AjayK47/PagePod/README.md

-# PagePod: Multi-Agent Web content Audio Synthesizer
+# PagePod: Multi-Agent Web content Podcast generator

 This project uses a multi-agent framework to automatically generate podcasts from website content.
 It leverages the power of AI to scrape web content, refine it, create a script, and convert it to speech.